Summwer/pro-pnj-bkz/README.rst

 .. code-block:: bash

    git clone https://github.com/cr-marcstevens/parallel-hashmap

-   python=PYTHON3 ./bootstrap.sh -j 30 #threads for compiling
+   PYTHON=python3 ./bootstrap.sh #threads for compiling
    ./rebuild.sh --noyr -j 30 #threads for compiling

 Before implement our code, please follow the compile guidance in the topic **G6K - GPU Tensor** We add some files in `G6K - GPU Tensor`(https://github.com/WvanWoerden/G6K-GPU-Tensor) to run a two-step mode for solving u-SVP problem in G6K-GPU with a blocksize selection method.
 One can generate the reduction strategy and solve the LWE instance through the reduction strategy by running the following command: